Looks like you are using an old version of Internet Explorer - Please update your browser

 Martin Luther, that great theologian who started the Reformation, put it this way:

-Commenting on the days of creation, Luther stated:
+Commenting on the days of creation, Luther stated the following:

 Answers in Genesis is an apologetics ministry, dedicated to helping Christians defend their faith and proclaim the gospel of Jesus Christ effectively.
 We focus on providing answers to questions about the Bible—particularly the book of Genesis—regarding key issues such as creation, evolution, science, and the age of the earth.